skip-mev/docs/docs/chains/1-integrate-the-sdk.md

 It will be rejected because it does not respect the lane ordering.

-The BlockBuster `ProcessProposalHandler` processes the proposal by verifying all transactions in the proposal according to each lane's verification logic in a greedy fashion.
+The Block SDK `ProcessProposalHandler` processes the proposal by verifying all transactions in the proposal according to each lane's verification logic in a greedy fashion.
 If a lane's portion of the proposal is invalid, we reject the proposal.
 After a lane's portion of the proposal is verified, we pass the remaining transactions to the next lane in the chain.

 #### Coming Soon